DeveloperEclipse/Survev-Client/README.md

 Meaning I had to write a program to patch the latest update, with an auto generated readable get/set wrapper that returns obfuscated keys turning 'data.aCE.xHtCh' back to 'data.activePlayer.health'.

 ## Release?
-I have respect to the community who brought back the original game pre-kongregate; so the public client will be stripped of any plugins containing unfair advantages, that is if I release the client at all.
+The community who brought back the original game pre-kongregate has my respect; so the public client will be stripped of any plugins containing unfair advantages if it's released.